Reenactor Information

 d.
 At backcountries, only during those periods of time which were decided upon prior to the start of the event.
 For example in the evening between agreed upon hours.

 CLEANUP AT END OF EVENT: Please leave the firewood that was supplied at the reenactment and stack it in one pile per battalion camp.
-Commanders/Leaders should inspect their camps to be sure they clean their sites satisfactorily, as poorly cleaned fire pits can result in fines to your unit.
+Commanders/Leaders should inspect their camps to be sure they clean their sites satisfactorily, as poorly cleaned camp sites can result in fines to your unit.
 Please place trash in the appointed dumpster, (NOT just the nearest garbage can).
+DO NOT dump ashes on site, use a provided ash disposal trash can, or take them home with you and dump it there-- make sure they are good and cool before dumping.
+Please leave the site cleaner then when you found it.